 For the results presented in changes in blood glucose levels, as at day 1 of treatment , blood glucose level of the alloxan induced rats were significantly increased to 18.26 mmol/l as against 4.34mmol/L of the negative control.
 This is inline with the studies of Fujieda et al. (2018) and Lin et al. (2019) which reported that alloxan is associated with Diabetes mellitus because it blocks the glucose sensor (glucokinase) in the liver and pancreatic beta cells.

 Blood sugar levels were measured on Day 1, day 3, day 7, day 14, day 21 and day 28.
 Treatment with the herbal extracts in day one didn’t yield any marked results.
 Day 3 and 7 showed some levels of reduction.
 While there was marked reductions in blood glucose levels from day 14 to 28 with herbal extract having more potency than the synthetic drug (glibenclamide).
 This effect on blood glucose levels could be as result of the synergistic effect of the five (5) most abundant phytochemicals isolated from Azanza garckeana especially, Octadecanic acid , ethyl ester which was reported in the molecular docking result to have a highest binding affinity for the sulfonylurea receptor on the beta cells of the pancreas than even glibenclamide a standard drug in Sulfonylurea class of antidiabetic drugs.
-These Sulfonylurea class of antidiabetics or secretagogues promote insulin release by closing potassium ion channels therby initiating an action potential in the beta cells that will cause release of insulin (Sunaga et al., 2001).
+These Sulfonylurea class of antidiabetics or secretagogues promote insulin release by closing potassium ion channels thereby initiating an action potential in the beta cells that will cause release of insulin (Sunaga et al., 2001).
 The presence of Triterpene which are said to be anti-diabetic ; can inhibit enzymes involved in glucose metabolism, prevent the development of insulin resistance and normalize plasma glucose and insul-hormon levels ( Nazaruk and Borzym-Kluczyk, 2015) could also be contributory.
 It does this by regulating the expression of insulin hormone receptor, GLUT 4, and inhibiting alpha amylase and alpha glucosidase activity (Dahiru, 2023).

-Glycosylated hemoglobin levels in the negative control was significantly higher in group 2 when induced with alloxan, but decreased markedly when treated with the herbal extract of 250 mgkg, 500 mgkg and 1000 mg kg and when compsred with the synthetic drug.
-The herbal extract having therefore, more potency than the synthethic drug.
+Glycosylated hemoglobin levels in the negative control was significantly higher in group 2 when induced with alloxan, but decreased markedly when treated with the herbal extract of 250 mg/kg, 500 mg/kg and 1000 mg/kg and when compared with the synthetic drug.
+The herbal extract having therefore, more potency than the synthetic drug.

+The authors need to mention:

+The strengths of the study

+The limitation of the study

+Potential clinical implication of the findings.

 5. CONCLUSION